 If BPA remarkets for a customer any Tier 2 Rate Alternative purchase obligation, the proceeds (as established below) obtained from such remarketing will be netted against the customer’s monthly bill.
-BPA will calculate the proceeds for the remarketed energy using forecast market prices for a flat annual block of power for the applicable Fiscal Year according to procedures established in the relevant 7(i) Process.
-The total proceeds of the remarketed energy will be reduced for aggregated transaction costs, including such costs as broker or other marketing fees, transmission costs, transmission losses, and odd lot remarketing costs.
+BPA will calculate the applicable rate, or rates, used to calculate the proceeds for the remarketed energy in the each 7(i) Process.
+The total proceeds of the remarketed energy will be reduced for aggregated transaction costs, including, but not limited to, such costs as broker or other marketing fees, transmission costs, transmission losses, and odd lot remarketing costs.
 Transaction costs also could include a risk component or adjustment mechanism for the risk associated with the potential difference between forecast and actual market prices.

-The customer will remain responsible for paying any Resource Shaping Charge Adjustment that applies to the amount of its Tier 2 Rate Alternative purchase obligation that BPA is remarketing.
+The customer will remain responsible for paying any charges and adjustments that otherwise would have been paid had BPA not had to provide remarketing.
 Remarketing of Tier 2 Rate Alternative purchase obligation amounts that include a transfer of RECs will not affect any transfer of RECs associated with such amounts.
-An example of how to calculate remarketed Tier 2 Rate proceeds can be found in Attachment E. This procedure will be applied whether or not BPA actually remarkets the power or uses it for its own purposes.
+This procedure will be applied whether or not BPA actually remarkets the power or uses it for its own purposes.

-Transferring to a Tier 2 Vintage Rate Alternative
+Tier 2 Long-Term Alternative

-or Modifying a Tier 2 Load Growth or Short-Term Purchase
+Tier 2 Long-Term Change Fee and Charge